On this page

 other_words attribute to every record for “pants”, with the values

 Look out for words with multiple meanings, like “baskets” in the synonym “sneakers = baskets”.
-When users type “sneaker”, they will see an odd mix of high-top basketball sneakers and hand-knit storage baskets.
+When users type “sneaker”, they see an odd mix of high-top basketball sneakers and hand-knit storage baskets.

 Look out for common words.
 Take “photocopier = xerox”, where a search for “photocopier” will be flooded with xerox, and a search for “xerox” will be flooded with non-xerox photocopiers.

-What often happens in these situations is that a customer creates many ambiguous synonyms and then tries to correct them with other settings, like adding additional synonyms, Rules, or optional filters, or changing engine settings like typo tolerance.
+What often happens in these situations is that a user creates many ambiguous synonyms and then tries to correct them with other settings, like adding extra synonyms, Rules, or optional filters, or changing engine settings like typo tolerance.